 Research on the intersection of Machine Learning, High-Performance Computing and Hardware

-The Computing Systems Group (CSG) at the Institute of Computer Engineering at Ruprecht-Karls University of Heidelberg is focussing on vertically integrated research (thus considering the complete computing system) that bridges demanding applications such as deep neural networks (DNNs), high-performance computing (HPC) and data analytics (HPDA) with various forms of specialized computer hardware.
+The Hardware and Artificial Intelligence (HAWAII) Lab (previously: Computing Systems Lab) at the Institute of Computer Engineering at Ruprecht-Karls University of Heidelberg is focussing on vertically integrated research (thus considering the complete computing system) that bridges demanding applications such as machine learning (ML), artificial intelligence (AI), high-performance computing (HPC) and data analytics (HPDA) with various forms of specialized computer hardware.

 group photo